-- Step 3 In the Job Event Name field, enter Job Failed. - Step 4 From the Event Trigger list, select Job Completed Abnormally. - Step 5 In the Available Action(s) list, highlight Job Failed and click the left arrow button the Job Failed action to the Selected Action(s) field.

-Now, you can associate the Unix Test Event job to the job event.
+- 4. In the Event Name field, enter Job Failed. - 5.
+From the Event Trigger list, select Job Completed Abnormally. - 6.
+In the Available Action(s) list, highlight Job Failed and click the left arrow button or drag-and-drop the Job Failed action to the Selected Action(s) section. - 7.
+Click the Associated Job(s) tab to associate the EDI_Download job to the job event. - 8.
+Select EDI_Download from the list, then click Add. - 9.
+Select the Public option, if not already selected.